PRODYNA-YASM/.github/README.md

-# YASM - The new generatio of Skill Management
+# YASM - The new generation of Skill Management

 Based on a Graph Database